tdss/dariusztarczynski-neat-blog/src/posts/gamification-consulting.md

 - any other questions you might have
 - a little bit of brainstorming, throwing ideas, to better understand your point of view

-To start, simply booka paid consultation from here: https://calendly.com/dariusz-tdsoft/60-minute-consultation
+To start, simply book a paid consultation from here: https://calendly.com/dariusz-tdsoft/60-minute-consultation

 Is it even to early for this step for you?
 Feel free to use a free 30-minute "lets get to know each other" meeting, to exchange some early thougths: https://calendly.com/dariusz-tdsoft/meeting-with-dariusz